 “Switch off your targeting computer”

 Listen to your inner Obi-Wan and learn to be able to work without a plan.
-Be able to respond to change instead of slavishly sticking to a plan – software development can be a very fluid place, your ability to recognise –and cope with – the limits of planning in a constantly changing environment will set you up for success throughout your career.
+Be able to respond to change instead of slavishly sticking to a plan – software development can be a very fluid place, your ability to recognize –and cope with – the limits of planning in a constantly changing environment will set you up for success throughout your career.

 “A pleasure to meet you.
 I am C-3PO, Human-Cyborg Relations”